 About 160 000 development discussion threads are supported if we only count those per country, that is 800 "sustainable development" topics per country.
 But it is a straightforward exercise to define unique tags per state, province, city or municipality for the same topics.

-That is the topic space via which the people's talents can be invited and nourished, and via which mutual accountability "checks" can involve all.
+That is the topic space via which the people's talents can be invited and nurtured, and via which mutual accountability "checks" can potentially involve all.

-The Actor Atlas targets to fulfill the role of a societal architecture repository2 and contains:
+The Actor Atlas targets to become a societal architecture repository3.
+The Actor Atlas contains:

-- Sustainable Development Goals and Targets: a page for each sustainable development goal and target proposed by the OWG in July 2014;
+- Sustainable Development Goals and Targets: a page for each sustainable development goal and target proposed by the OWG in July 2014, and approved by the UN General Assembly of September 2015;

 - initiative books listing #tags for SDGs in each country, for the economic activities and the functions of government.
 The page also lists some of the development initiatives relevant for the country;